What Is Lawn Aeration

 Aeration can be used to improve your existing soil.

-In addition to aeration, bringing in organic compost and raking it into the holes can improve your soil.
+In addition to aeration, bringing in a finely graded organic compost and raking it into the holes can improve your soil.
 When the compost breaks down, organic matter is then introduced into the clay to nourish and enrich the soil, which then encourages worms and strong root growth.

 Many people ask me about adding sand after aeration.